- 1 INSTANT FACIAL CONTOURING RESULTS FOR MANY AREAS OF THE FACE

 Vigorous rubbing of the treated area may negatively affect your results.
 Washing your face gently shouldn’t create a problem, but laying face-down in a massage chair for an hour could be problematic, so plan to avoid anything like that for at least 24 hours.

 There are several different named techniques for liquid facelift floating around the internet these days.
-The 8 Point Liquid Facelift is a formulaic approach to the liquid facelift.
+The 8 Point Facelift is a formulaic approach to the liquid facelift.
 It outlines exactly where to inject, in what order.
 While it may be a good framework for teaching newbie injectors how to view the face, we don’t subscribe to a one-size-fits-all approach like this technique advocates.

 Our physician injectors are trained in all of the top injection techniques and focus on creating the most natural results.
 We promise you’ll be pleasantly surprised with what we’re able to achieve during your liquid facelift procedure.

 When considering any cosmetic procedure, we believe it’s important to know what other options you might consider.
-Our practice offers a wide variety of treatment options, so that we are able to match each patient with a treatment that not only offers the results they’re after but also fits their lifestyle needs, including downtime and budget.
-Here are some alternative treatments we frequently discuss during Liquid Facelift consultations at our practice:
+Our practice offers a wide variety of treatment options so that we are able to match each patient with a treatment that not only offers the results they’re after but also fits their lifestyle needs, including downtime and budget.
+Here are some alternative treatments we frequently discuss during liquid facelift consultations at our practice:

-When sagging skin is a part of the problem, and instant results are desired, Thread Lifts offer the ideal solution.
-They lift the skin instantly, and provide collagen support over time, for skin that’s more elastic and firm in the long run.
-This can be used in combination with a Liquid Facelift, or on its own.
-The pricing for this procedure is comparable, by area, to a Liquid Facelift.
-There may be a little more downtime with this procedure, as some patients find they swell a little more with this, and prefer to take the evening off after their procedure.
+When sagging skin is a part of the problem, and instant results are desired, a non-surgical facelift with threads offers the ideal solution.
+This procedure lifts the skin instantly, and provides collagen support over time, for skin that’s more elastic and firm in the long run.
+This technique can be used in combination with a liquid facelift or on its own.
+The pricing for this procedure is comparable, by area, to a liquid facelift.
+There may be a little more downtime with this procedure, as some patients find they swell a little more after treatment, and prefer to take the evening off after their appointment.

 Fat transfer is the most permanent fat restoration option.
 During this procedure, we harvest fat from an unwanted area, typically your belly or love handles, and transfer it to the face.
-The results are your own cells, happily transplanted into a new home, where they will continue to live for the foreseeable future.
+The results are your own cells, happily transplanted into a new home, where they will continue to provide facial contouring results for the foreseeable future.
 There is a longer downtime associated with this procedure, and the cost is higher.
-Although in the long run, this is much more cost-effective.
+Although in the long run, this is much more cost-effective than having regular injections of hyaluronic acid-based fillers.
 This procedure is performed under local anesthesia in our New Jersey offices.